joshuamkite/self-study-tutorial-with-chatgpt/hackerrank/misc/minion-game/README.md

 ## Input of ChatGPT

 Here, pretty much all of it!
-As can be seen from `main-broken.py` I had distractedly made a number of errors and further misunderstood the original task
+As can be seen from `main-broken.py` I had distractedly made a number of errors and further misunderstood the original task. `main-chatgpt.py` is clearly better.

+On reflection, the passing code does not really calculate substrings, rather it tallies vowels and consonants and their relative positions.
+I became interested in the statistical odds, which seemed to me greatly in favour of Stuart winning.
+On interrogating ChatGPT, it seemed there wasn't an 'obvious' or established and ready answer, rather this would need to be my own statistical analysis.
+I asked ChatGPT to extend the code to perform this analysis using the Python `english_words` package, and specifically the `web2` set of words:

+> The 'web2' word list is one of the word lists that originated from the Unix operating system.
+It is a large list of English words that is often used in various software applications, including spell checkers and word games.
+The 'web2' list is derived from the "Webster's Second International" dictionary and contains a comprehensive collection of English words, including both common and uncommon words.

+Running this code `main-statistical.py` on my Mac was surprisingly quick and the results are unambiguous:

+Total Games: 234450
+Stuart Wins: 206739 (88.18%)
+Kevin Wins: 21991 (9.38%)
+Draws: 5720 (2.44%)

+Essentially Stuart wins 9 times out of 10 and Kevin only 1 time in 11